robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 Production, supports keccak, posiedon & pedersen hash algs

-Editors note: test vectors, based on a SHA256 instantiation, are currently provided in a separate document. (./test-vectors.md)
+Editors note: test vectors, based on a SHA256 instantiation, are currently provided in a separate document.
+These should inlined if the draft is accepted. https://github.com/robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/blob/main/test-vectors.md

 # Acknowledgments
 {:numbered="false"}